HichemTab-tech/react-slot-system/README.md

 ## ❓ FAQ

+**Q: Why do I get TypeScript errors when using hasSlots?**
+A: Your component must accept `children` prop using `PropsWithChildren<YourProps>` and render `{children}` in its JSX.
+Without this, Templates won't work and TypeScript will show errors.

 **Q: Can I use multiple Templates for the same slot?**
 A: The last Template rendered for a given slot name will be used.
 Templates override each other.

 **Q: What happens if I don't provide a Template for a Slot?**
 A: The Slot will render its `fallback` prop if provided, otherwise it renders nothing.

+**Q: My Templates aren't rendering, what's wrong?**
+A: Make sure your component wrapped with `hasSlots` renders `{children}` in its JSX.
+Templates are passed as children and need to be rendered to register themselves.

 **Q: How does this compare to React's children prop?**
 A: While `children` allows one content area, slots enable multiple named content areas with fallbacks and better composition patterns.